David-OConnor/stm32-hal/README.md

 When specifying this crate as a dependency in `Cargo.toml`, you need to specify a feature representing your MCU.
-If this is for code that runs on an MCU directly (ie not a library), also include a run-time feature, following the template "l4rt" etc. For example:
+If this is for code that runs on an MCU directly (ie not a library), also include a run-time feature, following the template `l4rt`.
+For example:
 ```toml
 cortex-m = "0.7.1"
 cortex-m-rt = "0.6.13"